 We moved in to this 100 acre property, situated between Pemberton and Northcliffe in the South West of Western Australia, at the end of last year.
 It is surrounded by stunning karri forrest and on the crossing of the Bibbulmun walking trail and the Munda Biddi cycling trail.
 I fell in love with this area whilst mountain biking the Munda Biddi and consider it the most beautiful forest area in WA, so couldn’t resist the opportunity to come and live here when this property came on the market.
 We come from Europe, David from the UK and Annie from Belgium and we have traveled extensively and done a lot of trekking in the Himalayas, New Zealand, France and Spain.
 But this country and forest is what we totally fell in love with.

 There are already very productive netted orchards and also many ponds and a lake for aquaculture.
 We have introduced bees and there are plenty of marron, the largest freshwater crayfish in the world and pretty tasty.
-We also have 21 cattle, 6 sheep, 8 chickens, and a couple of worm farms.
+We also have 7 cattle, 7 sheep, 6 chickens, and a couple of worm farms.
 Also a very energetic young pomeranian dog, Rupert.
 Plenty of water is also a bonus in this country.
-We’ve got the vegie garden started and have plenty of zucchini, tomatoes, beans, chard and cucumber and corn nearly there!
+We’ve got the veggie garden started and have plenty of carrots, zucchini, tomatoes, beans, chard, etc.

 In addition to our rammed earth house, there are also 4 holiday cottages on the property.
 Most of the time, our helpers can stay in one of the cottages if it is not during busy holiday times or long weekends.
 Otherwise, they stay in our house in the spare room.

 We have spare bikes for our helpers, so that they can go and explore this beautiful area.